sbobyn/software-raytracing.ts/README.md

 - reduce memory allocations (lots due to vector implementation)
 - remove recursion
 - parallelize pixel computations
+  - CPU multithreading: get N images from N threads and average
+  - GPU multithreading: compute each pixel's color in parallel or each ray in parallel
 - replace vector math with fast impl

 ## Other experiments